mrmans0n/smart-location-lib/README.md

 * `LocationManagerProvider` This is the legacy implementation that uses LocationManager.
 * `LocationBasedOnActivityProvider` This allows you to use the activity recognition system to modify the location strategy depending on the activity changes (if the user is walking, running, on a car, a bike...).

 You can implement your own if you want.
-That's ideal if you wanted to use a mock one for testing or something like that.
+That's ideal if you wanted to use a mock one for testing or something like that, or add support to another possible provider.

 Example: